Alundis Brice

-Alundis Marcell Brice (born May 1, 1971) is a former professional American football cornerback in the National Football League for the Dallas Cowboys.
-He also was a member of the Toronto Argonauts and Saskatchewan Roughriders in the Canadian Football League.
+Alundis Marcell Brice (born May 1, 1971) is an American former professional football cornerback in the National Football League (NFL) for the Dallas Cowboys.
+He was also a member of the Toronto Argonauts and Saskatchewan Roughriders in the Canadian Football League (CFL).
 He played college football at the University of Mississippi.

-Early years
+Early life

 Brice attended Brookhaven High School, where he played as a wide receiver and cornerback.
 He received Class 5A All-State honors as a senior.
 He competed in track, winning the state title in the 200 metres.

 He accepted a football scholarship from the University of Mississippi.
 He was originally recruited as a wide receiver, but after he didn't record a single reception as a sophomore even though he played in every game, he was converted into a cornerback.

 Brice was named the starter at left cornerback as a junior, developing as a dominant player and a key part in the team leading all NCAA Division I schools in fewest total yards allowed per game (234.5).
 He had 7 interceptions (second in school history).
 He also became the second player in school history to return 2 interceptions for touchdowns in a single-season.

-As a senior, he changed his jersey number to 38, in honor of Chuckie Mullins who was paralyzed in 1989.
+As a senior, he changed his jersey number to 38, in honor of Chucky Mullins who was paralyzed in 1989.
 He started at left cornerback, registering 50 tackles (42 solo), 7 interceptions (4 interceptions in the last 2 games) and 9 passes defensed.
 At the end of the year he was shot in the chest while breaking up an on-campus altercation, with the bullet nearly hitting his heart.
-After an 11-day stay in the hospital, he resumed his preparation for the 1995 NFL Draft.
+After an 11-day stay in the hospital, he resumed his preparation for the 1995 NFL draft.

 He practiced track, posting personal best times of 10.75 seconds (100 metres), 21.62 seconds (200 metres) and 6.22 seconds (55 metres) as a sophomore.